(You'll find more products at the bottom of this page)

-Pergolas and patio covers come in all shapes and sizes, made from various materials such as wood, aluminium and iron and with various types of roof, such as a fixed shade cloth, a harmonica cloth that you can slide open and shut, waterproof or not, with a fixed roof of glass, wood or plastic sheets (although this is more of a veranda) or with a slat roof that you can open or close.
+Pergolas and patio covers come in all shapes and sizes, made from various materials such as wood, aluminium and iron and with various types of roof, such as a fixed shade sail, a harmonica retractable canopy that you can slide open and shut, waterproof or not, with a fixed roof of glass, wood or plastic sheets (although this is more of a veranda) or with a slat roof that you can open or close.

 Of course, there are expensive and cheap pergolas, and there is almost always a difference in quality.
 But a cheaper pergola for your garden is not necessarily a bad thing, it just depends on what your expectations are...

 There are also pergolas that you can easily install yourself and other complex shelters that are better left to a professional.